Find your catchment school.Enter your postcode below:

 When do I need to apply?

 Parents are strongly advised to register their interest in a place at a particular school as soon as they can.
-This will enable the Headteacher of the school to send an admission application form to you at the appropriate time.
+This will enable the Headteacher of the school to send further information to you at the appropriate time.
 Please note, however, that registering an interest in a place at a particular school will not guarantee admission to that school, as places are not allocated on a ‘first come, first serve’ basis.

 Please be aware that Headteachers of schools are no longer able to allocate places in their schools.
-They cannot reserve places, neither can they make any promises to parents that places will be made available.
-This is now the full responsibility of the local authority by law and application processes must be followed.
+They cannot reserve places, neither can they make any promises to parents that places will be made available (nor can they refuse places).
+This is now the full responsibility of the Local Authority by law and application processes must be followed.
+(How Do I Apply For A Place)

 What is my local catchment school?